 This article first appeared in the News Update column of the Christian Research Journal, volume 24, number 2 (2001).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 Yahweh ben Yahweh (God, Son of God), originally named Hulon Mitchell, Jr., and leader of the Nation of Yahweh cult, was paroled after 11 years in prison on conspiracy convictions.
 In a trial that concluded in 1992, Mitchell was connected to 14 murders committed by cult members, who were tried for the murders they claimed were ordered by Mitchell.
 They had randomly killed white people and also killed black followers who had become disaffected or were disrespectful to Mitchell.
 The cult teaches that white people are the incarnation of evil.